graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 14. Graph types cannot be used as data models

 From version 7.1 on, graph types cannot be used as data models.
-This is because the graph types are designed to be used as schema definitions, and not as a data model.
+This is because the graph types are designed to be used as schema definitions, and not as data models.
 The following classes will now throw an exception if a graph type is used as a data model:

 - `ObjectGraphType<TSourceType>`
 - `InputObjectGraphType<TSourceType>`
 - `AutoRegisteringObjectGraphType<TSourceType>`
 - `AutoRegisteringInputObjectGraphType<TSourceType>`
+- `AutoRegisteringInterfaceGraphType<TSourceType>`
+-
 If it is necessary to do so, you can derive from the `ObjectGraphType` or `InputObjectGraphType` classes instead of the generic version.